cucuvaya/gsl-fingerspelling/README.md

 # Dataset
 A Dataset has been created from scratch for 6 letters (Β, Γ, Η, Θ, Ζ, Φ).
 Two signers captured frames for 2 days and 3 sessions per day (morning / evening / night).
 Final dataset consists of 5400 rgb photos (224x224), 5400 grayscale photos (28x28) and the corresponding csv files (a python script file has been used to convert grayscale to pixels).

+## How to capture frames
+- Run script capture_frames.py
+- click space each time you want to capture a frame
+- click esc for saving frames and exit

 Below we describe the conditions of each session per signer:

 ## Data/pixels (user_1)